ssube/textual-engine/docs/world-templates.md

 Worlds have template metadata, with a literal `id` and template strings for the rest.

-- `id`: string, not templated
+- `id`
   - used in the saved state to refer back to the template world
+  - literal string, not templated
+- `name`
-- `name`: template string, display name
+  - short display name
+  - a template string
+- `desc`
+  - longer description
-- `desc`: template string, long description
+  - a template string

 ### Entity Defaults